Hard and soft light: Fall-off

-For a thin infinitely long light source, intensity is inversely proportional to distance.
-For a light source of infinite area, intensity does not decrease at all.
-Generally, a soft light source does not drop in intensity as quickly as a point light source would (as distance increases).
+For a point light source, with a tiny area, intensity is inversely proportional to distance.
+A softer light source is larger in area and so does not drop in intensity as quickly as a point light source does.

-Certain lensed lighting instruments (e.g. ellipsoidal reflector spotlights) have a good deal of "throw" and do not lose much intensity as distance increases.
-These light sources tend to be more effective at large distances than soft light sources.
-At large distances, an effective soft light source would have to be very large.
-The (mostly) parallel rays of such instruments tends to cast hard shadows, unlike soft light sources.
+Certain lensed lighting instruments (such as ellipsoidal reflector spotlights) have a good deal of "throw" and do not lose much intensity as distance increases.
+The nearly parallel rays of such instruments tends to cast hard shadows.
+These light sources tend to be more effective at long distances than soft light sources.

 Softness/hardness of various light sources

 Most light sources have a non-negligible size and therefore exhibit the properties of a soft light to some degree.
 Even direct sunlight does not cast perfectly hard shadows.

 In "hard" light sources, the parallelism of the rays is an important factor in determining shadow behaviour.

 The quality of light can be altered by using diffusion gel or aiming a lighting instrument at diffusing material such as a silk.
 When shooting outdoors, cloud cover provides nature's version of a softbox.